jevanlingen/wumpus-framboos/README.md

 > ng serve
 ```

 You can also run the `./build-frontend` command to give the players the option to see the overview interface.
-The `advance` and `admin` button will not be available for them.
+The `advance` and `admin` buttons will not be available for them.

 Bots:
 ```shell